Tin Man Server

 #### generate-config

-Generate a default report configuration file that can be customized and reused.
+Generate a default configuration file that can be customized and reused for report configs or metadata burn-in on export configs.

 **Options:**